December CFSAC Part 2: Touchdowns Will Win the Game

 "It's not unusual for primary care doctors' appointments to be scheduled at 15-minute intervals," says a 2014 USA Today article.
 This is not a match for our multi-system, multi-symptom, multi-treatment disease.

 Setting aside the time element, there is also the level of knowledge needed.
 Specialists are specialists because they know more than a primary care doctor about a segment of diseases.
 If any disease needs in-depth knowledge to give good management, it's this one.
 Given the few SEID patients each primary care doctor will see, there is no incentive to take the amount of time needed to really know this disease well.
-If they need to spend time researching stuff, they need to know colds, bug bites, flu, and rashes, diabetes, and managing high cholesterol.
+If they need to spend time researching ailments, they need to know colds, bug bites, flu, rashes, diabetes, and managing high cholesterol.

 That leaves us with two options: create a new specialty or try to get an existing one to embrace the disease.
 The former is difficult because specialties (or in today's system, subspecialties) start as fellowships in medical schools.
 A specialist is one when they have some paper that says they have an education in that particular area.

-Considering this disease isn't even taught in many medical schools, getting a widely impactful initiative of fellowships at these universities is like winning the National Championship game against the Crimson Tide, very low chance of being successful.
+Considering this disease isn't even taught in many medical schools, getting a widely impactful initiative of fellowships at these universities is like winning the National Championship game against Alabama's Crimson Tide, very low chance of being successful.
 (My football reference throughout is a follow up to my review in Part 1.
 Plus, today is the Super Bowl.
 Ironic since I'm not a football fan.
 But I know enough.
 I live in Alabama.
 And today I worked on one of my clients' websites: a prep football team.)

 Quickest and Cheapest Way to Do the most GoodHaving expert specialists in our disease all over the country, as is available to MS patients, would be like winning the game.
 It is the ultimate goal.
 And it should be pursued.